Average Cost of Car Insurance in Arizona

 How much car insurance should I have in Arizona?

-Arizona requires the following minimum coverage limits: $25,000 for one person who sustains injury or death in an accident; $50,000 for two or more people sustaining injury or death; and $15,000 for property damage (other people’s).
-You can have more than that amount but not less.
+Arizona requires the following minimum coverage limits: $25,000 for one person (not yourself) who sustains injury or death in an accident; $50,000 for two or more people (not including you) sustaining injury or death; and $15,000 for another party’s property damage.
+You can have additional coverage that covers other situations, such as your medical bills and theft.

 Photo credit: iStock/twildlife